-Physical exercise consists of activities to develop or maintainphysical condition and health in general.
+The physical exercise consists of activities to develop or maintain physical condition and health.

 It is also used to perfect athletic ability or enable it.
-Frequent and regular physical exercise is an important component in the prevention of some diseases such as heart disease, cardiovascular disease, type 2 diabetes and obesity.
+Frequent and regular physical exercise is an essential component in preventing some diseases such as heart disease, cardiovascular disease, type 2 diabetes, and obesity.

 Types of physical exercise

 The exercises are generally grouped into three types depending on the overall effect they have on the human body: flexibility exercises, this is based on stretching to improve the range of movement of muscles and joints; Aerobic activities such as walking and jogging, which focus on increasing cardiovascular endurance; and anaerobic exercises such as weight training, functional training or speed to increase muscle strength in the short term.

 The use of physical exercise in conjunction with brain training increases the possibilities of developing cognitive functions within the parameters, including exercise time and exercise style.

 According to age, physical activity is necessary for the body: adults should perform aerobic and muscle-strengthening activities.
 Most people today have a sedentary lifestyle; this should be minimized; one of the techniques to stop doing is not to remain seated.

 Under-five years: physical activity should be encouraged from birth, mainly through didactic games and water activities in safe environments.

 Preschool children who can walk without help should be physically active every day for 180 minutes (3 hours).
 It is recommended to keep them in physical activity with age-appropriate exercises.

 Children and adolescents (between 5-18 years): it is recommended that at this age, a physical intensity of at least 60 minutes be repeated several times a day, including those exercises that strengthen the muscles and bones, should be incorporated at least three days a week.